Contractors who want better post-award debriefings, now’s your chance to speak up | Federal News Network

 Best listening experience is on Chrome, Firefox or Safari.
 Subscribe to Federal Drive’s daily audio interviews on Apple Podcasts or PodcastOne.

 Contractors have long complained that they don’t get enough information in debriefings, those informational meetings contracting officers often grant after they’ve made the award.
-Well now, you’ve got until July 19 to comment on a proposed change to the Defense supplement of the Federal Acquisition Regulation.
+Well now they have until July 19 to comment on a proposed change to the Defense supplement of the Federal Acquisition Regulation.
 Prompted by a 2018 provision of the defense authorization law, debriefings would get a big enhancement.
 For more, Federal Drive with Tom Temin turned to Rogers, Joseph O’Donnell attorney Jeff Chiow.

 Interview transcript: